last updated 5 February 2012

 LINK

-On home furlough is head of household at 2 Laburnum Cottages, Bank Street, Great Malvern (the cottages were still there as listed buildings in 2010 - we were sorry to have missed them in 2009 but now we know what a shit Francis was it doesn't seem that important!!)), with wife Mary Henrietta and daughter Lottie (Charlotte Lucy Hampton) (whose names are swapped over in the hand written census form).
+on home furlough is head of household at 2 Laburnum Cottages, Bank Street, Great Malvern (below), with wife Mary Henrietta and daughter Lottie (Charlotte Lucy Hampton) (whose names are swapped over in the hand written census form).

-And Louisa married (1879) Jakob Steiner from Winterhur where they then lived, and around 1911 had their portrait painted by Wilhelm Balmer.
+And Louisa married (1879) Jakob Steiner from Winterhur where they then lived, and around 1911 had their portraits painted by Wilhelm Balmer.

-24 December 1871 - Georgiana Ernstin Middlecoat born in 2 Laburnum Cottages, Bank Street, Great Malvern (still there in 2010).
+24 December 1871 - Georgiana Ernstin Middlecoat born in 2 Laburnum Cottages, Bank Street, Great Malvern (photo above).

 LINK

-Like several of his home furloughs Capt F Middlecoat's 1870 leave was a relaxed affair timeline wise - from 7 July 1870 to 5 June 1872 (1 year 334 days the service record says).
+Like several of his home furloughs Capt Francis Middlecoat's 1870 leave was a relaxed affair timeline wise - from 7 July 1870 to 5 June 1872 (1 year 334 days the service record says).
 This comment is possibly a little unfair as his first long furlough seems to have been unpaid, and later he was granted at least one extended furlough for unrecorded medical reasons (maybe extreme paranoia!).
+Notwithstanding this, one gets the feeling that he was very good at playing the system!

 What did officers on extended furloughs do to keep themselves amused one wonders?
 Francis did not even register Georgiana's birth - that was done by Mary!

-Georgiana Ernstin was the only one of her many siblings not to have been born in India.
+Georgiana Ernstin (Adrian's great grandmother) was the only one of her many siblings not to have been born in India.
 Some sources have her as Georgina Ernestine, but we know that was not what was on her birth certificate.
 She was called "Gem".

 Gem Burton (Middlecoat) - early 1920s